Summary

 - Sex workers.

-- Anyone diagnosed with an STI (such as HIV, syphilis and chlamydia).
+- Anyone diagnosed with another STI (such as HIV, syphilis and chlamydia).

 What are the symptoms of gonorrhoea?